Abibilla Kudayberdiev: Biography

-Kudaberdiev rendering a hand salute at Amar Jawan Jyoti in New Delhi, 9 September 2011.
+Kudayberdiev rendering a hand salute at Amar Jawan Jyoti in New Delhi, 9 September 2011.

 He was born on June 1, 1962, in the Nookat District, in the city of Osh.
 In 1983, he graduated from the Alma-Ata Higher All-Arms Command School in the Kazakh SSR.
 In 2003, he graduated from the Combined Arms Academy of the Armed Forces of the Russian Federation.
 From 2008 to 2009, he served as the head of the Bishkek Higher Military School.
 In November 2009, he was appointed the Chief of the General Staff of Armed Forces, serving in this capacity for 7 months.
-In July 2010 he served Minister of Defense of the Kyrgyz Republic.
+In July 2010 he served as Minister of Defense of the Kyrgyz Republic.
 On April 4, 2014, by the Decree of the President of the Kyrgyzstan, Kudayberdiev was re-appointed Minister of Defense of Kyrgyzstan.
 He was relieved of his post as Minister of Defense on October 12, 2015, by President Atambayev.